Noncommutative corrections to the minimal surface areas of the pure AdS spacetime and Schwarzschild-AdS black hole: The minimal surface area of the Schwarzschild-AdS black hole with noncommutativity

 In the first step, we give the minimal surface area of the Schwarzschild-AdS black hole in the polar coordinate $(r,\theta)$,

 By expanding $r(\theta)$ with respect to $M$, we have

-where $l$ is a constant which is associated with a space scale and satisfies the inequality $M l^3\ll 1$.
-Substituting eq.~({\ref{mcurve}}) into eq.~({\ref{mArea}}), we then derive the leading contribution up to the first order of mass $M$,
+where $l$ is a constant that is associated with a spacial scale and satisfies the inequality $M l^3\ll 1$.
+Substituting eq.~({\ref{mcurve}}) into eq.~({\ref{mArea}}), we then derive the leading contribution up to the first-order of mass $M$,

 where $A_0$ is the minimal surface area of the pure AdS spacetime, see eq.~(\ref{a0}), and $A_{\rm M}$ represents the mass correction to $A_0$,